 Other analysis can be found in the Modifications themselves.

+National Grid analysis and other data

-The analysis/data provided by National Grid for other stakeholders to model 0678 sensitivities was:
+Workgroup noted the analysis/data provided by National Grid (link) for other stakeholders to model 0678 sensitivities.
+This consisted of

 Data extracts that can be used by all interested stakeholders of 0678 illustrative modelling including comparisons to current prices and current revenue distribution.
 This includes: